“The eye is the gateway to the health of the whole body”

 “I learned the importance of the relationship with co-managing and fellow doctors,” Dr. Glass recalls.
 “With fellow doctors, we were able to see things we hadn’t seen before and, as a team, worked out better solutions.
 With the eye surgeons and retina specialists like we have here at Magruder Eye Institute, we have learned how important it is to communicate the nuances of individual patients and how we can better treat them and offer the best experience possible.”

 Dr. Robyn Glass performs comprehensive eye examinations, oversees diagnosis and treatment for a variety of eye diseases, and helps fit patients with contact lenses.
-She sees patients at Magruder Eye Institute locations on E. Semoran Blvd. in Apopka and on E. Osceola Parkway in Kissimmee.
+She sees patients at our location on E. Semoran Blvd. in Apopka.
 Call (407) 893-8200 for an appointment.
 Habla Espanol.